TZstatsADS/fall2019-project4-sec1-grp3/README.md

 **Contribution statement**:

-Implementation of A1 algorithm:
+Implementation of A1 algorithm: Everyone

 Implementation of A2 algorithm: Luyue Chen

 Implementation of P3 algorithm: Sung In Cho, Xiaotong Li

-Tuning parameters for A1 and A2:  Luyue Chen, Xiaotong Li, Syed Ahsan Bukhari, Adam Kravitz,
+Tuning parameters for A1, A2, P3: Luyue Chen, Xiaotong Li, Sung In Cho, Syed Ahsan Bukhari, Adam Kravitz

 Evaluating A1 + P3 and A2 + P3: Xiaotong Li, Sung In Cho

 Preparing Slides for presentation: Syed Ahsan Bukhari, Xiaotong Li, Luyue Chen, Sung In Cho

 Presentation: Syed Ahsan Bukhari

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.